twhtanghk/PageableAR/README.md

   </ul>
 ```

-To interface with socket.io (sails) server, simply override the static method pagaable.Model.sync with the pre-defined pageableAR.Model.iosync.
+To interface with socket.io (sails) server, simply override the static method pagaeble.Model.sync with the pre-defined pageableAR.Model.iosync.
 The default is to interface with restful Web Server by pageableAR.Model.restsync.
 ```
 angular.module('model', ['PageableAR'])
 	.factory 'resource', (pageableAR) ->